 In both primary and secondary schools, our two Facts4Life Challenges: The Facts4Life Activity Challenge and the Facts4Life Wellbeing Challenge, offer the opportunity for children to identify an area of their own health and/or wellbeing that they wish to focus upon, to record their actions over a 30 day period and achieve a bronze, silver or gold award depending on their success in meeting the challenge.
 Either can be used as a vehicle to measure the impact on children’s behaviours as well as whole school change.

 Benefits to Schools

-Facts4Life complements key elements of the Science and PSHE curriculum.
+Facts4Life complements key elements of the Science and PSHE curriculum, and has clear links to PE and DT when considering healthy lifestyles.
 The central ideas within the resource normalise the occurrence of illness and help to create a climate for mental health issues to be addressed.
 It can be used to promote good attendance.
 Teachers tell us that it helps them to get to know their pupils better through creating a climate where it’s safe to discuss their feelings.

 Facts4Life promotes coping strategies to manage risk and in this way facilitates an openness about safeguarding.
 The programme supports schools in the OFSTED judgement on Personal Development, Behaviour and Welfare through its emphasis on teaching children how to stay healthy.